Breast Augmentation

 When breast implants are placed under the muscle, the implants can be seen moving when the muscles are contracted.
 The video linked below demonstrates several different severities of this happening.
 Usually, the implants moving is mild and not too noticeable.
 However, it can be more severe, as in the second patient in this video.
 Animation deformities are never seen when implants are placed above the muscle.

 This video is age restricted.
-Viewers must be signed in and at least 18 years old to watch it.
+Viewers must be signed in and at least 18 years old.

 Another possible incision location is around the areola, or periareolar.
 These incisions usually heal very well with minimal visibility.
 However, if there are any healing issues with the incision, they will be noticeable.
 Silicone or saline implants can be used thru this incision, however, the rates of capsular contracture are higher after using the periareolar incisions.
 Another downside to the incisions around areola is that sensory nerves can be cut that sometimes permanently decrease sensation to the nipples.